 Convenience and the chance to enjoy family freed from hours of cooking.
 But the pleasures of good eating (cooked and served by attentive strangers) are right up there, too.

-We looked around for some of the tastiest Thanksgiving Day feasts in restaurants across the USA.
-These seven destinations will get you started:
+We looked around for some of the best Thanksgiving Day feasts in restaurants across the USA, whether you're staying in town or one of the millions who travel for the holiday.
+These 10 destinations, presented in no particular order, will get you started:

 Courtesy Georgia Brown's

 Could Washington, D.C., the embodiment of America's differences as a nation, possibly provide an amiable setting for a holiday reputed for its dinner-table discord?